kubernetes-sigs/gateway-api/geps/gep-713/index.md

 This section describes concepts and aspects for designing and using metaresource objects.

-It defines important concepts such as the concepts of [Hierarchy of target kinds](#hierarchy-of-target-kinds-and-effective-metaresources), [Merge strategy](#merge-strategies), and [Effective metaresources](#hierarchy-of-target-kinds-and-effective-metaresources).
+It reinforces previously defined concepts and defines other important ones such as the concepts of [Hierarchy of target kinds](#hierarchy-of-target-kinds), [Merge strategy](#merge-strategies), and [Effective metaresources](#effective-metaresources).
 It also describes an [Abstract process for calculating effective specs](#abstract-process-for-calculating-effective-metaresources) out of a set of metaresources objects.

 Designers of new metaresource kinds are encouraged to read this section top-to-bottom while users of metaresources may refer to it to further understand about the design decisions and thus infer about specific behavior and alternatives for a given metaresource kind.

-### Metaresources are well-structured CRDs
+### Metaresources

-Metaresources are typically implemented as Custom Resource Definitions (CRDs) that comply with a particular structure.
-This structure includes fields for specifying references to one or more other objects－called “targets“－whose behavior the instances of the metaresource intend to augment (i.e. declare additional specification), along with resource-specific fields－the “spec proper”－to describe the intended augmented behavior.

-While the targets of a metaresource give the metaresource a *context*, the spec proper declares the *intent* within that context.
+As defined above, a metaresource is a CRD whose purpose is to augment the behavior of some other resource.
+At its most basic level, the metaresource pattern consists of:
+- A user defines a metaresource describing both the target resource(s) they want to augment, and the intent of the augmentation.
+- The metaresource controller notices the metaresource and applies the intent to the target resource(s).
+- The metaresource controller reports the status of the metaresource, indicating whether the intent is being applied or not.

+In the real world, of course, things can be much more complex.
+There may be multiple conflicting metaresources, or the user might attempt to apply a metaresource that they aren't allowed to, or there may be errors in the metaresources.
+The metaersource controller MUST be able to handle all of these cases, and MUST communicate status correctly in all situations.

+Additionally, since this GEP defines a pattern rather than an API field or resource, it is not possible to enumerate all possible metaresources in this GEP.
+This means that metaresources MUST follow a well-known structure so that Gateway API users and implementations can work with them in a consistent way, and this GEP focuses on that well-known structure.

+#### Metaresource structure

-A typical metaresource looks like the following – example provided based on a hypothetical `ColorPolicy` kind of metaresource:
+A typical metaresource might look like the following:

 ```yaml
 apiVersion: policies.controller.io/v1